 Xavier took it and stuffed it into his jacket without comment.
 “Will you need me anymore this week?”

 The man nodded.
 “Friday and Saturday as always.
-That alright with you?”
+That all right with you?”

 Xavier shrugged.
 “Should be.
 I might even have a new piece to debut by then.”